DarrylBayliss/Jetpack-Compose-For-Google-Maps-Samples/README.md

 1. Download the repo and open the project in Android Studio.

 2. In `local.properties`, add a Google Maps API key to the file.
+Create the file in the root of the project if needed.

 ```
 MAPS_API_KEY=yourkeyhere